Matt1479/Angular-Udemy/readme.md

       id: this.route.snapshot.params["id"],
       name: this.route.snapshot.params["name"],
     };
-    // assign the subscription to this property this.paramsSubscription = this.route.params.subscribe((params: Params) => {
+    // (assign the subscription)/subscribe to this property this.paramsSubscription = this.route.params.subscribe((params: Params) => {
       this.user.id = params["id"];
       this.user.name = params["name"];